 - ‘Not only can it be used to remove even the thickest makeup, but it makes an excellent face mask too!
 Read about the benefits of #arganoil in our blog, link in bio #pampered #facial #pampering #facialoil #pamperday #fridayoff #feelgoodfriday

-Each of my posts all make reference to the blog within the caption, but I’ve ensured that just one image contains text referring to the name of the post.
+Each of my posts makes reference to the blog within the caption, but I’ve ensured that just one image contains text referring to the name of the post.
 Each of the posts features a different image, but all are based on the theme of my blog post.
 I’ve then used different hashtags for each; you can use up to thirty hashtags within your caption, but this is not always necessary.
 It’s also worth mentioning too that you should not add exactly the same hashtags to each post as this can result in users not seeing all of your posts.

 You can recycle your posts on all social media platforms if you space out the recycled posts with standard posts.
 This provides variety for your followers and ensures you’re not constantly trying to promote one item - the goal of social media is to promote the Products and the brand and not just a singular blog post.